MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 Knowing this now if we wanted to segment data for users and their organizations, we have the right tools already waiting for us.

-Review Doc for Table Permission to learn more about Contact, Account scope. <link>
+Review Doc for Table Permission to learn more about Contact, Account scope. <!--link-->

 Let's say we have orders we want suppliers to review when they login, we would want to add a Lookup field for Account table.
 We want to select a few Accounts on each Order record.
 We then want to setup just the right Contacts to such Accounts.
 Then when those contacts login to the portal they will only see the orders intended for them.
 Even if another supplier sends them a link or savvy users tries to use the Portal Web API they will not be able to touch data not linked to them.